 They must be registered and authorised to practice medicine by an appropriate national body.
 Evidence of this will be required as part of the application process.

-Candidates must have completed general professional training, that is to say, 2 years full time or equivalent experience following full registration.
+Candidates must have 2 years full-time experience following full registration in general medical training.